Agile-Beluga/kartify-api-reviews/README.md

 ### Kubernetes
 If you wish to install Kartify API - Reviews as a Kubernetes cluster, a `server_template.yaml` file is includes for easy installation.
 Please note that this method presupposes a couple of caveats:
 1. You have a PostgreSQL DB accessible by a public IP (most likely deployed), as the database isn't part of the cluster.
-See [database setup instructions for Docker](####Database ETL) for more information on how to setup a PostgreSQL container.
+See the aforementioned database setup instructions for Docker above for more information on how to setup a PostgreSQL container.
 2. You have installed minikube.

 The first step to configure the cluster is to rename the `server_template.yaml` file to `server.yaml`.
 Within `server.yaml`, configure the `<DATABASE IP>`, `<DATABASE USER>`, and `<DATABASE PASSWORD>` server environment variables to match your external database configuration.